Tryptophan Slows Your Jam.

 Restricting tryptophan intake has been shown to slow aging and promote longevity.

-Insufficient sugar consumption increases cortisol, promotes the breakdown of muscle tissue, releasing tryptophan and other inflammatory amino acids into the blood stream, suppressing thyroid function, and promoting the release of polyunsaturated fats into circulation.
+Insufficient sugar consumption increases cortisol and promotes the breakdown of muscle tissue, releasing tryptophan and other inflammatory amino acids into the blood stream, suppressing thyroid function and promoting the release of PUFAs into circulation.

 There are a variety of different ways to help protect against the potentially inflammatory and stress promoting effects of tryptophan.

-Restricting tryptophan consumption (as well as the polyunsaturated fats) whilst maintaining sufficient intake of protein from dairy products, gelatin, or gelatinous cuts of meat is a good starting point.
+Restricting tryptophan consumption (as well as the PUFAs) whilst maintaining sufficient intake of protein from dairy products, gelatin, or gelatinous cuts of meat, is a good starting point.

-Keeping glycogen stores up (and attempting to improve blood sugar stability) by combining protein with plenty of sugar from sweet ripe fruit, fruit juice, white sugar and honey, is a good way to approach keeping stress hormones suppressed.
+Keeping glycogen stores up (and attempting to improve blood sugar stability) by combining protein with plenty of sugar from sweet ripe fruit, fruit juice, white sugar and honey, is thought to be a good way to approach keeping stress hormones down.

-Limiting intake of difficult to digest grains, beans, legumes, and under cooked starchy vegetables (and even some fruits), by improving bacterial issues (decreasing endotoxin and serotonin release), will eventually help to reduce overall inflammation, and protect against many of the stress promoting effects of tryptophan.
+Limiting intake of difficult to digest grains, beans, legumes, and under cooked starchy vegetables (and even some fruits) can improve bacterial issues (and decrease endotoxin and serotonin release) and this can eventually help to reduce overall inflammation, and protect against many of the stress promoting effects of tryptophan.

-In general, avoiding (where possible) stressful environments, getting plenty of exposure to natural light during the day (especially morning and afternoon sun when UV is relatively low) and eating a pro-thyroid, pro-metabolic diet if available, can (over time) lead to improvements in many of the degenerative and disease promoting symptoms related, one way or another, to tryptophan, and this includes anxiety, depression, and many other disorders of mood.
+Avoiding stressful environments, getting plenty of exposure to natural light during the day (especially morning and afternoon sun when UV is relatively low) and eating a pro-thyroid, pro-metabolic diet, can all be things which over time, lead to improvements in many of the degenerative and disease promoting symptoms which are related, one way or another, to tryptophan excess.
+This includes anxiety, depression, and many other disorders of the mind.